briancullinan/morpheus/README.md

 a bit of heartache in the past.

 ### Use case 4, Quality assurance

+Gameifying Code-Completion

+Code-complete is having fully tested every branch of code for correctness by simulating using all possible input values and checking the output against a Matrix of expected results.

 This is where things get the most interesting for me, because it's the most technical, and there is the most obvious amount of failure here.
 Just to give a basic outline of software development, step 1) someone comes to me and says "I have an idea for an app.", and I usually say "it sounds